Highlights:

 In India, most cheques follow the standard, but foreign or cooperative banks might have different rules.
 It’s best to check with them directly.

-- "Cheques never expire" – False!
-They do after the validity of the cheque ends.
+- "Cheques never expire" - False!
+They do so after the cheque validity time ends.

 - "I can deposit anytime" - Wrong.
 Depositing after 90 days results in rejection.